objectbox/objectbox-go/README.md

-Go ObjectBox Database API
+ObjectBox Go Database - simple but powerful; frugal but fast
 =========================
-ObjectBox is a superfast Go database persisting objects; [check the performance benchmarks vs SQLite (GORM) & Storm](https://objectbox.io/go-1-0-release-and-performance-benchmarks/).
-Using this Golang API, you can use ObjectBox as an embedded database in your Go application.
+ObjectBox is a superfast Go database persisting objects sustainably; [check the performance benchmarks vs SQLite (GORM) & Storm](https://objectbox.io/go-1-0-release-and-performance-benchmarks/).
+Using our intuitive Golang API, using ObjectBox as an embedded database in your Go application will be a breeze.

 **Your opinion matters to us!** Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6).